 It is the last book of the Bible and contains prophecies of the end times and also documents the attacks of Satan on God’s people.

 Which Bible Should I Read?

 There are several hundred Bible translations just in the English Language.
-So you might wonder, now that you have taken the leap to read this interesting book which version of the Bible is the one to pick.
+So you might wonder, now that you have decided to read this interesting book, which version of the Bible is the one to pick.

 If you are looking for the short answer, the King James Bible is the best one to read to get the deepest and most meaningful insight into God’s word.
-If you want the long answer as to why this Bible is the best then read the following article.
+If you want the long answer as to why this Bible is the best, read the following article.